Infrastructure

 Rail Transport

-Kerala occupies a significant position on the Indian Railways map with a total route length of 1,745 km including running track.
-Railway in the State comes under Thiruvananthapuram and Palakkad divisions of the Southern Railways.
-Palakkad Division has a total route length of 577.74km and operates 99 mail/express and 60 passenger trains and 64 freight trains.
-Thiruvananthapuram division has a total route length of 623km and operates about 170 mail/express/passenger trains and eight goods trains per day.
+Kerala occupies a significant position on the Indian Railways map with a total track length of 2,106 comes under Thiruvananthapuram and Palakkad (Palghat) divisions of the Southern Railways.
+Palakkad Division has a total route length of 1,075 km and operates 99 mail and express and 60 passenger trains and 64 freight trains.
+Thiruvananthapuram division has a total route length of 1,031.7 km and operates about 170 mail/ express /passenger trains and 8 goods trains per day.
 All the railway lines passing through the State have been converted into broad gauge.
-There are about 200 railway stations in the State (95 under Palakkad Division and 105 under Thiruvananthapuram Division).
+There are 200 railway stations in the State (95 under Palakkad Division and 105 under Thiruvananthapuram Division).
 Doubling and electrification works are in progress in various parts of the State.
-Feasibility studies for some new lines are also underway in the rail sector.
+Feasibility studies for new lines including the coastal railway line connecting Kodungallur, Nedumangad, Malappuram and Manjeri are underway in the railway sector.

 Kerala Rail Development Corporation (KRDCL)